gabomartini/VM-Managing/README.md

 In this task, you will scale a virtual machine by adjusting its size to a different SKU.
 Azure provides flexibility in VM size selection so that you can adjust a VM for periods of time if it needs more (or less) compute and memory allocated.
 This concept is extended to disks, where you can modify the performance of the disk, or increase the allocated capacity.

-1. On the VM1 virtual machine, in the Availability + scale blade, select Size.
+1. On the VM1 virtual machine, in the Availability + scale blade, select "Size".
 2. Set the virtual machine size to DS1_v2 and click "Resize".
 When prompted, confirm the change.
 Note: Resizing is also known as vertical scaling, up or down.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2e37a8e3-453b-4bf8-ba77-a2a91014d844">
 </p>

-3. In the Settings area, select Disks.
+3. In the Settings area, select "Disks".
-4. Under Data disks select + Create and attach a new disk.
+4. Under Data disks select "+ Create" and "attach a new disk".
 Configure the settings and click "Apply" (leave other settings at their default values): Disk name, Storage type (in this case Standard HDD), Size.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/910cf399-5b64-4f33-9aeb-e8893dda9de0">
 </p>

 5. After the disk has been created, click "Detach" (if necessary, scroll to the right to view the detach icon), and then click "Apply".
 Note: Detaching removes the disk from the VM but keeps it in storage for later use.
-6. Search for and select Disks.
+6. Search for and select "Disks".
 From the list of disks, select the VM1 disk object.
 Note: The Overview blade also provides performance and usage information for the disk.
-7. In the Settings blade, select Size + performance.
+7. In the Settings blade, select "Size + performance".
 Set the storage type to Standard SDD, and then click "Save".

 <p align="center">
   <img src="https://github.com/user-attachments/assets/31b00845-9db5-4f4f-b45d-efd196c5f8f7">
 </p>

-8. Navigate back to the VM1 virtual machine and select Disks.
+8. Navigate back to the VM1 virtual machine and select "Disks".
-9. In the Data disk section, select Attach existing disks.
+9. In the Data disk section, select "Attach existing disks".
 10. In the Disk name drop-down, select the VM1 disk.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f1fcfc78-9ff8-4c0a-ba25-bdc454d12ade">
 </p>

 11. Verify the disk is now diferent.
-Select Apply to save your changes.
+Select "Apply" to save your changes.
 Note: You have now created a virtual machine, scaled the SKU and the data disk size.
 In the next task we use Virtual Machine Scale Sets to automate the scaling process.

 ## Task 3: Set up and configure Azure Virtual Machine Scale Sets.

 In this task, you will deploy an Azure virtual machine scale set across availability zones.
 VM Scale Sets reduce the administrative overhead of automation by enabling you to configure metrics or conditions that allow the scale set to horizontally scale, scale in or scale out.

- 1. In the Azure portal, search for and select Virtual machine scale sets and, on the Virtual machine scale sets blade, click "+ Create".
+ 1. In the Azure portal, search for and select "Virtual machine scale sets" and, on the Virtual machine scale sets blade, click "+ Create".
  2. On the Basics tab of the Create a virtual machine scale set blade, configure the following settings: Subscription, Resource group, Virtual machine scale set name, Region, Availability zone, Orchestration mode, Security type, Scaling options, Image, Size, Username, Password.
 Then, go to Networking.

  <p align="center">
   <img src="https://github.com/user-attachments/assets/9ba5f87e-06f1-41d9-8e58-7298bad1ede8">
 </p>

- 3. On the Networking page, click the "Edit virtual network" link below the Virtual network textbox and create a new virtual network, when finished, select OK: Network Name, Address range	10.82.0.0/20, Subnetwork name, Subnet range	10.82.0.0/24.
+ 3. On the Networking page, click the "Edit virtual network" link below the Virtual network textbox and create a new virtual network, when finished, select "OK": Network Name, Address range	10.82.0.0/20, Subnetwork name, Subnet range	10.82.0.0/24.

  <p align="center">
   <img src="https://github.com/user-attachments/assets/07655f4c-3c00-4960-ba6a-cfba3914ed43">